prokarsha/insurance_fraud-report/README.md

     _c39: Unnamed column

 It appears that the last column _c39 doesn't seem to have any meaningful data and could be an artifact.
 Additionally, there are missing values denoted by "?" in the dataset, particularly in columns like collision_type, property_damage, and police_report_available.

+n this study, an insurance dataset underwent an exploratory data analysis (EDA) to unveil relationships between attributes.
+Through this analysis, missing values were identified and replaced, while outliers were detected and removed to ensure data integrity.
+A correlation heatmap was constructed to visualize variable relationships and address multicollinearity concerns.
+Leveraging insights from the EDA, machine learning algorithms were employed to predict insurance fraud likelihood.
+Models were trained and evaluated using diverse metrics, ensuring effectiveness in fraud detection.
+This approach, spanning from data exploration to predictive modeling, offers a robust framework for insurance dataset analysis and fraud mitigation.